Heliciculture: Hatchery and nursery

 The first snails to hatch eat the shells of their eggs.
 This gives them calcium needed for their shells.
 They may then begin eating unhatched eggs.
-If the snail eggs are kept at the optimum temperature, 68 °F (for some varieties), and if none of the eggs lose moisture, most eggs will hatch within 1 to 3 days of each other.
+If the snail eggs are kept at the optimum temperature, 68 °F (for some varieties), and if none of the eggs lose moisture, most eggs will hatch within three days of each other.
 Cannibalism also will be low.
 If hatching extends over a longer period, cannibalism may increase.
 Some eggs eaten are eggs that were not fertile or did not develop properly, but sometimes, properly developing embryos might be eaten.
 A high density of "clutches" of egg masses increases the rate of cannibalism, as other nearby egg masses are more likely to be found and eaten.
-Snail egg has 12 to 20 times the protein of lettuce.
-The protein helps the baby snails start developing quickly and be healthier.
-Snail egg is an excellent starter food for newly hatched snails, but they tend to only eat eggs of their own species.

 Fattening/growing

 In this section, the snails are grown from juvenile to mature size.

 Fattening pens can be outside or in a greenhouse.
 High summer temperatures and insufficient moisture cause dwarfing and malformations of some snails.
 This is more of a problem inside greenhouses if the sun overheats the building.
-A sprinkler system (e.g., a horticultural system or common lawn sprinklers) can supply moisture.
-Make sure excess water can drain.